connexcs/docs/docs/class5/creating-group.md

 style E fill:#ECEFF1,stroke:#16C440,stroke-width:2px
 ```

-**Sequential** Routes a call in a sequential order based on the order under Group Members.
-By default, a call is routed to the member whose extension number has the highest value. (for example, 5021).
+**Sequential:** Routes a call in a sequential order based on the order under Group Members.

+By default, a call routes to the member whose extension number has the highest value. **For example**, 5021.

-+ If the member is busy on another call or does'nt receive the call for a specific time duration, the call is routed to the member with the second highest value of the extension number (for example, 4097).
++ If the member is busy on another call or doesn't receive the call for a specific time duration, the call routes to the member with the second highest value of the extension number (**for example**, 4097).
-+ If the member with second highest extension number does'nt respond, the call is routed to the extension with the third highest value (for example, 4095).
++ If the member with second highest extension number doesn't respond, the call routes to the extension with the third highest value (**for example**, 4095).
 This process continues until a member receives the call.

 ```mermaid
 graph LR